-Little Inventors is launching a new free initiative, the Pioneers programme inviting young people aged 8-12 in the North East of England to take part in the Energy Challenge.
+Little Inventors launched a new free initiative, the Pioneers programme, inviting young people aged 8-12 in the North East of England to take part in the Energy Challenge.

-In addition, 15 young people across Tees Valley, Sunderland and Northumberland will have their invention chosen to be made real.
+In addition, 15 young people across Tees Valley, Sunderland and Northumberland had their invention chosen to be made real.

-They will be invited with their teachers to take part in our new Pioneers programme, where they will work with the Little Inventors team, professional makers and designers to turn their invention from idea to reality, to be turned into an awesome exhibition in Tees Valley in summer 2020!
+They were invited with their teachers to take part in our new Pioneers programme, where they worked with the Little Inventors team, professional makers, and designers, to turn their invention from idea to reality, and feature in the awesome exhibition in Tees Valley in the summer of 2020!

 Continue your Pioneers journey with us!!

 Thank you to all of you who have entered the Pioneers challenge!
 We have now selected our fifteen ingenious little inventors and working with them through an exciting programme to encourage their creative confidence.
 But we want to give all children a chance to take part!

 We have created resources for our Pioneers sessions that you can also use if you wish to continue an invention journey with your children and students - this is the Pioneers inventor’s log.
 We will keep adding activities to this log when we run our sessions, so children can keep track of their work and progress through the Pioneers programme.
 And if the children want to add extra sketches or other ideas, that’s fine too!
 It’s their log - and this can be turned into a ‘book’ or portfolio that they can keep!